PacSim/pacsim/doc/usage_tutorial.md

 ## Visualization

-Use Foxglove (or Rviz) for visualization purposes.
-TODO: create Foxglove dashboard for pacsim
+For visualization, either Rviz or Foxglove can be used, the later needing to run the foxglove bridge in order to work.

-## Track Generation
+## Track

+The simulator already has comes with some tracks, used in different events of the competitions (acceleration, skidpad...).

+### Track generator

 Checkout the track generator in the [track editor folder](../track_editor/).

-## Other tools
+### Other tools

 [Scrips folder](../scripts/) contains a tool for track convertion from fssim format to this one, as well as a report evaluation tool.